Mohab96/meetup-auto-rsvp-cli/README.md

 # Important note

-This script works only with accounts that are created using the email and password, accounts created using Google, Facebook, etc. will not work.
+- This script works only with accounts that are created using the email and password, accounts created using Google, Facebook, etc. will not work.
+- If the user wants to RSVP events from multiple groups not all the groups he joined, he can add the group name in the `GROUPS` list in the `.env` file.

 # Automatic Execution